A blog to share barn owl and other wildlife and general news about the Retreat and its environment.

 We wouldn't expect the owlets to leave the box until about 56 days after hatching.
 That is how long it takes for them to grow big enough to be able to fly up to the box entrance/exit, which is deliberately high up so that once they leave the box they can fly back to it instead of being stranded on the ground.
 (Unlike tawny owls, barn owl parents will ignore and not feed any young on the ground, so they would perish from starvation or predators if they are not strong enough to fly back to the box).

-READ MORE: The fourth and final barn owl egg hatching caught on camera
+Read the rest of the article: The fourth and final barn owl egg hatching caught on camera